 Typically your dog's food and water dishes are placed on the floor.
 There may be benefits to your pet when their bowls are raised off the ground.
 Placing a dog bowl at the proper height for a dog allows the pet's proper standing posture.
 When the head is kept above the stomach, food travels more efficiently down the digestive tract.
 Also, bowls that are placed at the proper height provide less strain on your dog's joints.

-Determining the Correct Height for a Dog Food Bowl
+Determining the Correct Height

 Determine the correct position for your dog's food bowl by measuring your standing dog from the floor under the front paws to the top of the shoulders and then subtract about 5-6 inches.
 Your dog should be able to eat without lowering her neck or stretching upwards.
 The top of a dog food bowl at the correct height should be about level with the lower part of your dog's chest.

 Small Size BreedsSmall sized dog breeds such as Dachshunds, Havanese, Pugs, Shih Ttzus, Toy Poodles and Westie's.
 The ideal dog bowl height for these small dogs is usually from 2 to 6 inches depending on the specific size of the dog.